When I took my first breath, God breathed into me.

 I take a second sit and once again let God refresh my soul.

 God refills my reservoir, and we partner to continue the day.

 Enjoy my newest video: What are my daily routines?

 Do you have a Centering Prayer group, Faith Formation Group, book study or other group?
 Invite me to guest speak via zoom.
 Learn more here.
 See what others have to say.

 How do I begin a centering prayer practice?
 How do I go deeper in my existing practice?
 Who is my true self and how do I live from this person?
 I am in ministry and I spend my time taking care of others and need help with my self-care.
 Does any of this sound like you?
-Contact me regarding my one on one coaching.
+Reach out to me regarding my one-on-one offerings.

 As you finish reading Sitting with God, please write a couple sentence review on Amazon.
 Thank you in advance!

 “You need a simple practice to help you, a way of opening to the gift of God.
 A good contemplative practice makes you more present to the divine presence in you and aligns your actions with the divine action in you.”

 Essential principles and guided practices of Centering Prayer, taught by David Frenette.